open-revolution/openrevolution/content/news/tedx-tech-hidden-cause-of-inequality-rufus-pollock-2018.md

 So now we have a situation where I can supply everyone.

-### New digita economy is a magical apple tree economy where farmer Gates has a tree that can supply everyone
+### New digital economy is a magical apple tree economy where farmer Gates has a tree that can supply everyone

 And that’s very different.
 Let’s go back to the example of the apple farmer for a minute.
 There's a limit or how many apples a farmer can supply.
 That means I can be farming apples, you can be farming apples, someone else can be farming apples and we can all sell our apples and make a living.